With 2016 quickly coming to an end, I wanted to share five life lessons I learnt in 2016.

 Needless to say, the “failures” in life aren’t always a bad thing.
 In fact, these rejections have helped me grow!

 4. Unconditional love is the best love there is

 This year I had the chance to re-connect with some old friends and spend more time with my family.
 Sometimes when you’re so focused and totally in love with one person (i.e in a long term relationship), you may start to forget others who love you just as much you love this one person.

 I know this has been the case for me.

 During possibly the worse time of my life to date, I was overwhelmed when I phoned friends who I hadn’t spoken to in months or were miles away at the time but still listened, cried with me and made sure that at night I wasn’t up alone.

-I KNOW this is cheesy (you know who you are, so prepare for the ?) but because of these amazing people I finally know what unconditional love means and it puts a smile on my face.
+I KNOW this is cheesy (you know who you are) but because of these amazing people I finally know what unconditional love means and it puts a smile on my face.